freeonlinecalFreeOnlineCal

 200 g/kWh

-Using the BSFC calculator: an example
+Using the BSFC calculator calculator: an example

 Step-by-step calculation: